trynthink/scout/docs/tutorials.rst

 .. _ecm-example-measure-type:

-A plug-and-play sensors ECM available to download to illustrate the use of the "add-on" ECM type.
+A plug-and-play sensors ECM is :ref:`available to download <ecm-download-measure-type>` to illustrate the use of the "add-on" ECM type.

 .. <<< DOWNLOADABLE EXAMPLE >>> ADD A DAYLIGHTING ECM?
 (Daylighting needs market scaling fraction to reduce to lighting in the perimeter zone of buildings?)